MyUNiDAYS/unidays-dotnet/README.md

 ![Unidays NuGet Badge](https://img.shields.io/nuget/1.2/unidays-dotnet.svg)

-# UNiDAYS Dotnet Tracking Helper
+# UNiDAYS .NET Direct Tracking

-This is the .NET library for UNiDAYS redemption tracking.
+This is the .NET library for UNiDAYS direct tracking.
 This is to be used for coded and codeless integrations.
 The following documentation provides descriptions of the implementations and examples.

 ## Contents